 The Internet of Medical Things (IoMT) is a practical application of IoT devices, combined with MedTech tools, that are used in healthcare.
 In this article we explain what IoMT is and discuss how apps play an important role in its implementation and future developments.

-Thanks to the possibility of connecting medical devices through networks, healthcare professionals can monitor patients’ key biometrics in real-time.
+Thanks to the possibility of connected medical devices through networks, healthcare professionals can monitor patients’ key biometrics in real-time.
 This brings a series of benefits, some of which are not obvious at plain sight.

 Scenarios like the ones above are only a fraction of what is possible thanks to IoMT technologies.
 Beyond improving processes, generating efficiencies, and reducing costs, the Internet of Medical Things also offers many opportunities to deliver patients a better overall experience through great design practices.